bapspatil/CryptoDart/README.md

 # CryptoDart

-A cryptocurrency listing app in Flutter.
+A cross-platform cryptocurrency listing app in Flutter. <br/>
+Runs on both iOS and Android.